· · · · · · ·

 One of the harder ingredients to find in the past several years has been candied cherries.
 I’m not sure why.
 It’s easy to find the fruitcake mix, but that is NOT what you want for this recipe.
 Look for small containers of red and green candied cherries.
 I have also used candied pineapple instead of the dried pineapple when it wasn’t available in my stores.

 Fruitcake would not be fruitcake if it wasn’t soaked in “spirits”.
 For this recipe, you may use your favorite rum or brandy.
 Either will work quite well.
-I’ve used dark rum, and this year plan to use a Spiced Rum.
+I’ve used dark rum, but especially like using Spiced Rum.

 Instructions for Making This Recipe

-Preheat oven to 325°F. Gather your ingredients so that you have everything close at hand on the counter or table.
+Preheat oven to 325°F. Gather the ingredients so you have everything close at hand on the counter or table.
 Lightly coat with cooking spray, 4-8 small loaf pans or a mini loaf pan.

 Make the Fruitcake